 Oscoda is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The overall education level of Oscoda is somewhat higher than in the average US city of 21.84%: 25.75% of adults 25 and older in the town have at least a bachelor's degree.
+The percentage of people in Oscoda who are college-educated is somewhat higher than the average US community of 21.84%: 26.99% of adults in Oscoda have at least a bachelor's degree.

+Oscoda is a somewhat ethnically-diverse town.
 The people who call Oscoda home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Oscoda residents report their race to be White, followed by Asian.
-Important ancestries of people in Oscoda include English, Irish, Polish, and British.
+Important ancestries of people in Oscoda include Polish, English, Irish, and French .